-After opening the app, touch your avatar pic at the bottom, select My Tickets, click the plus sign at the top, and then choose "Link Tickets & Passes."
+After opening the app, touch the home icon at the bottom left corner, select My Tickets, click the plus sign at the top, and then choose "Link Tickets & Passes."
 From there, you can type the ticket number or scan the code.

 After making FastPass+ reservations, you will be able to scan your MagicBands or RFID-enabled park ticket when you arrive to an attraction at your FastPass+ time.